Optimal Online Change Detection via Random Fourier Features: Experiments

 \section{Experiments}

 We collect our experiments on synthetic data in Section~\ref{sec:experiments-synth} and on the MNIST data set in Section~\ref{experiments:real-world}.
-We refer to the supplement for a numerical comparison of the different thresholds for the stopping rule.
-To interpret the change point detection performance of the proposed method, we compare its average run length (ARL) and expected detection delay (EDD) to the existing kernel-based methods presented in Table~\ref{tab:comparison}.\footnote{ All code replicating the experiments is available at \url{https://github.com/FlopsKa/rff-change-detection}.} For all experiments, we use the Gaussian kernel $K(\b x,\b y )= e^{-\gamma\norm{\b x -\b y}{2}^2}$ with $\gamma$ set by the median heuristic \citep{garreau18large} or its RFF approximation, depending on the algorithm.
+We refer to Appendix~\ref{sec:additional-mnist-results} for additional experiments and a numerical comparison of different thresholds for the stopping rule.
+To interpret the change point detection performance of the proposed method, we compare its average run length (ARL) and expected detection delay (EDD) to the existing kernel-based methods presented in Table~\ref{tab:comparison}.\footnote{ All code replicating our experiments is available in the supplement and at \url{https://github.com/FlopsKa/rff-change-detection}.} For all experiments, we use the Gaussian kernel $K(\b x,\b y )= e^{-\gamma\norm{\b x -\b y}{2}^2}$ with $\gamma$ set by the median heuristic \citep{garreau18large} or its RFF approximation, depending on the algorithm.
 All results were obtained on a PC with Ubuntu 20.04 LTS, 124GB RAM, and 32 cores with 2GHz each.